 DEMQOL (self-reported) and DEMQOL proxy (completed by family carers or care centre workers) - a dementia-specific quality of life score where higher scores indicate better quality of life (Smith et al. 2007;Rowen et al. 2012).

-Effectiveness measures collected These measures were collected prior to receiving any interventions, after the seven weeks of the initial CST programme (baseline), three months after the beginning of the MCST groups, and six months after the start of the MCST groups (Orrell et al 2014) are used to estimate QALYs using the area under the curve approach (Whitehead and Ali 2010).
+Effectiveness measures collected after the seven weeks of the initial CST programme (baseline), three months after the beginning of the MCST groups, and six months after the start of the MCST groups (Orrell et al 2014) are used to estimate QALYs using the area under the curve approach (Whitehead and Ali 2010).

 Table 3 presents the quality of life scores at each of the study measurement points.
 These are reported for each treatment and sub- group.